leztusi/AmbientProbesUnity/README.md

 My Version changes
 -------
--Added HDR colors for both default ambient color and overrided ambient color.
+- Added HDR colors for both default ambient color and overrided ambient color.
--Separated and exposed occlusion value to use separately on shader.
+- Separated and exposed occlusion value to use separately on shader.
--Added a choice if Global color has to use white color or the scene's ambient color.
- -Because some characer shaders already has indirect colors applied so adding/multiplying global color may compute the same color that could break the original character colors.
+- Added a choice if Global color has to use white color or the scene's ambient color.
+Because some characer shaders already has indirect colors applied so adding/multiplying global color may compute the same color that could break the original character colors.

 License
 -------